Chih-Che-Fang/MyBookStore2/docs/design.md

 - **search(topic)**: Allows the user to specify a topic and returns all entries belonging to that category (a title and an item number are displayed for each match).
 - **lookup(item_number)**: Allows an item number to be specified and returns details such as number of items in stock and cost
 - **buy(item_number)**: Allows client to buy a book with the item number
-- **hear_beat(server_type, serer_idx):** Process heart beat messages from backen servers.
+- **heart_beat(server_type, serer_idx):** Process heart beat messages from backen servers.
 This API allows the frotnend server to monitor the health of backend servers

 ### Catalog Server